Sanglechi language

-Sanglechi is an Iranian language spoken in villages in the Zebak District of Afghanistan: Dashte Rubat, Esketul, Faruq, Flaxmadek, Sar-Sanglech, and Takya.
+Sanglechi is a Pamiri language spoken in villages in the Zebak District of Afghanistan: Dashte Rubat, Eskatul, Faruq, Flaxmadek, Sar-Sanglech, and Takya.
 It is also spoken in Tajikistan, where it is called Sanglich.
 The name comes from the Sanglech valley in which many of the people live.
-The language is closely related to the Munjani and Pashto languages of Afghanistan.
+The language is closely related to the Munji and Pashto languages of Afghanistan.